rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 heights = np.maximum(dsm_and_dem[:,:,0] - dsm_and_dem[:,:,1], 0)
 {% endhighlight %}

-We'll also mask out pixels placed over bodies of water, according to NLCD 2016.
+We'll also mask out pixels placed over bodies of water, according to NLCD 2016, since these can be misleading where values are greater than 0 (another option would have been to just set all water values to 0)

 {% highlight Python%}
 heights[nlcd_ndarray==1] = np.nan